Explore the history, physical characteristics, and psychedelic effects of iconic blue meanies mushrooms.

 The gills of blue meanies are tightly packed and adnate to adnexed, meaning they can be fully or partly attached to the stem, to which they are closely situated.
 Young gills are typically gray in color, turning black as spores develop, and have a speckled appearance.
 The stem (stipe) is narrow at about 2-4 mm thick but quite long, typically growing to about 7-12 cm in length.
 The same color as the cap, blue meanies stems are slightly enlarged at their base and, like other psilocybin-containing fungi, stain greenish-blue where bruised.

-The subjective effects of blue meanies typically last around 4 to 6 hours.
+These effects typically last for 4 to 6 hours.

 Ethnobotanist Paul Alan Cox reported in the 1980s that blue meanies were cultivated on Bali Island, Indonesia where they were used for rituals and sold to foreigners.
 German anthropologist and ethnopharmacologist Christian Rätsch writes that in Yogyakarta, Indonesia, Javanese textile artists received inspiration from the blue meanies, and the mushrooms can sometimes be spotted in their artistic creations.

-When blue meanies were first identified in France, it was widely speculated that they came along with racing horses that had been imported from Indonesia, germinating in European soil by way of the hoofed mammal’s excrement.
-Talk about magic!
+When blue meanies were first identified in France, it was widely speculated that they came along with racing horses that had been imported from Indonesia, germinating in European soil by way of the the excrement of mammals.

-Scientists often like to isolate one compound (psilocybin, for example) and measure its therapeutic effects against placebos or other treatment interventions.
-There are some plant medicine proponents though, who believe there may be more contributing to the experiential element of these medicines than a single extracted or synthetically produced compound.
+However, some proponents of plant medicine argue that there may be more to the experiential element of these medicines than a single extracted or synthetically produced compound.

-For instance, blue meanies contain another compound, baeocystin which has some reports of psychoactivity.
-They also contain tryptophan, tryptamine, and serotonin.
-Perhaps the combination of these compounds and other hitherto unexplored chemical components of blue meanies produces a distinct subjective experience — a phenomenon controversially and commonly reported by those who have experimented with both toad-derived 5-MeO-DMT and the synthetic version.
+For instance, blue meanies contain baeocystin, a compound that has reported psychoactivity, as well as tryptophan, tryptamine, and serotonin.
+The combination of these compounds, along with other unexplored chemical components, may produce a distinct subjective experience.
+This phenomenon is commonly reported by those who have experimented with both 5-MeO-DMT derived from the Colorado River toad and the synthetic version of 5-MeO-DMT.

 The Physician